lisafast/lacnotredame/content/about/2020BoardReport.md

 * Erin Jamison (Usher Lake representative)
 * Marie Maissoneuve

-Lisa moved to vote to approve adding Bryan, Don and Brian as new members of the board, and to have Brian take on the treasurer role.
+Moved by Lisa to approve adding Bryan, Don and Brian as new members of the board, and to have Brian take on the treasurer role.
-The motion was approved - 21 Yays - 0 nays.
+The motion was approved - 21 Yes - 0 No.

 ## Members open issues
 * Bryan Watkinson - concerned about calcium road spray seeping into the lake, especially on the stretch of Manoir on the south side of the lake where the pumping station is.
 The road is very close to the water there